NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.SharpenDeblur.rst

 G’MIC Sharpen Deblur node
 =========================

-*This documentation is for version 1.0 of G’MIC Sharpen Deblur.*
+*This documentation is for version 1.0 of G’MIC Sharpen Deblur (eu.gmic.SharpenDeblur).*

 Description
 -----------